-Henderson Hall is home to various music, theater, and arts programs, including the School of Performing Arts and Cinema and the School of Visual Arts.
+Henderson Hall is home to various music, theater, and arts programs, including the School of Performing Arts and the School of Visual Arts.

 The space includes critique and seminar rooms, computer and design labs, a costume shop, a lighting lab, an editing studio, scene and design model shops, a digital fabrication studio, and a dozen practice rooms for music.